Stop Searching. Start Trusting.

 by arabold

-Indexes documentation from various sources (web, local files, package registries) to make it semantically searchable via the Model Context Protocol (MCP) for AI coding assistants.
+The Documentation MCP Server indexes documentation from web sources, local files, and package registries, making it searchable via the Model Context Protocol (MCP) and providing semantic search capabilities to AI coding assistants.

 Setup Requirements

-• ⚠️Requires API keys for external embedding services (e.g., OPENAI_API_KEY for OpenAI, GOOGLE_API_KEY/GOOGLE_PROJECT_ID for Google, AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY/BEDROCK_AWS_REGION for AWS Bedrock) which may incur costs.
+• ⚠️Requires API keys for embedding providers (e.g., OpenAI, Google, AWS Bedrock) which are paid services.

 99